General Information

 Audition and prescreening repertoire may be the same or different, as long as both programs adhere to above-mentioned guidelines.

-Auditions will be held Saturday AND Sunday, Feb.
-24 AND 25, 2024.
+Auditions will be held Saturday & Sunday, Feb.
+22 & 23, 2025 (Opera applicants are required to attend BOTH days).
 Please see Audition Week section above for the latest information.

 Early Music, Oratorio + Chamber Ensemble